olavomello/jusbr/README.md

 ...

-Brasilian lawsuits tracker with search by name or ID and email alerts to new lawsuits or changes on existents lawsuits.
+Brazilian lawsuits tracker with search by name or ID and email alerts to new lawsuits or changes.